orgvue2/orgvue-basic/chapter04/filter_control.md

 ![](4-006.beforeafterfilter.png)

-##Metadata filters
+##Generated filters

-It is always possible to filter by a Metadata property in the Filter Control as they are not Dataset-dependant.
+It is always possible to filter by a generated property in the Filter Control as they are not Dataset-dependant.

 ![](4-007.metadatafilters.png)

-###List of metadata properties:
+###List of generated properties:

 * *Change* – Lets you filter to data that has been changed since last save
 * *Change Count*– Filter by the number of times the data has been changed since the last save